project-absence/project-absence/README.md

 ## Disclaimer

-This tool is designed for **legal and ethical website analysis only**.
+This tool is designed for **legal and ethical host analysis only**.
 Misusing it for unauthorized access or other illegal activities is strictly prohibited.
 The authors and contributors are not responsible for any misuse or legal consequences arising from its use.

 ## Contributing